pypa/pipenv/docs/index.rst

-      run        Spawns a command installed into the... shell      Spawns a shell within the virtualenv. uninstall  Un-installs a provided package and removes it... update     Updates pip to latest version, uninstalls all....
+      run        Spawns a command installed into the... shell      Spawns a shell within the virtualenv. uninstall  Un-installs a provided package and removes it... update     Updates pip to latest version, uninstalls all...

 ::